 They are also a versatile ingredient and are used as a popular egg replacement in baking.
 Simply mix 1 tablespoon of flax meal with 2-3 tablespoons of water and you have a flax egg.

-- Top you keto oatmeal with chopped nuts, shredded coconut or nut butters
+- Top you keto oatmeal with chopped nuts, shredded coconut or a sprinkle of our keto granola.

 - You could serve your oatmeal with some berries and coconut cream or milk

 - It is also yummy with a drizzle of the Sukrin Gold fibre syrup or sugar free maple syrup.

 Disclosure: The above post may contain affiliate links.
 We may earn a small commission from purchases made through these links, at no additional cost to you.
 Everything we recommend on our website are products we use and love.
 Thank you for supporting Have Butter will Travel and allowing us to share our low carb experiences with you.

 Pecan pie Keto Oatmeal

 This keto oatmeal is the perfect swap for your porridge or oatmeal on those cold winter mornings.
 The pecan pie flavours are the perfect flavour combination in this dish.
 This keto oatmeal is a quick and easy breakfast option and can be made ahead for those mornings where you need to rush out the door.

 If you like this recipe, please give it a 5 star rating.

 If you like this recipe you may also like…